-In connection with the acquisition of Taqua, our management approved a restructuring plan in the third quarter of 2016 to eliminate certain redundant positions within the combined companies.
-On October 24, 2016, the Audit Committee of the Company's Board of Directors approved a broader Taqua restructuring plan related to headcount and redundant facilities (collectively, the "Taqua Restructuring Initiative").
-To date, we have recorded \$1.6 million of restructuring expense in the aggregate in connection with this initiative, comprised of \$0.4 million in the three months ended March 31, 2017 and \$1.2 million in 2016.
-We anticipate recording additional future expense in connection with this initiative for headcount and redundant facilities aggregating approximately \$1 million through the third quarter of 2017.
+In connection with the acquisition of Taqua, the Company's management approved a restructuring plan in the third quarter of 2016 to eliminate certain redundant positions within the combined companies.
+On October 24, 2016, the Audit Committee of the Company's Board of Directors approved a broader Taqua restructuring plan related to headcount and redundant facilities (both restructuring plans, the "Taqua Restructuring Initiative").
+The Company recorded \$1.8 million of restructuring expense in the aggregate in connection with this initiative, comprised of \$1.2 million for severance and related costs and \$0.6 million related to the elimination of redundant facilities.
+The actions under the Taqua Restructuring Initiative have been implemented and accordingly, the Company does not expect to record additional expense in connection with this initiative.
+The Company expects that the amounts accrued for severance and related costs under the Taqua Restructuring Initiative will be paid by the end of 2017 and that the amounts accrued for facilities will be paid by the end of 2018.